CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

    > **Note**: If the compliance state shows as **non-compliant**, you will need to create a remediation task in the next task and after sometime you will see the complaint state changed to **Compliant**

-You don't have for the compliance to change, you can move on to the next exercise and later come back to this page to review the state.
+You don't have to wait for the compliance state to change.
+You can move ahead to the next exercise and later come back to this page to review the state.